jongio/azidext/README.md

 client = ResourceManagementClient(credentials, subscription_id)
 ```

-Above code will provide an instance of `ResourceManagementClient` from which you can access ARM resources.
+The above code will provide an instance of `ResourceManagementClient` from which you can access ARM resources.
 You can use any type of client, like `ComputeManagementClient`, etc.

 #### Testing AzureIdentityCredentialWrapper